Why The Size Of Your Airline Seat Just Became A Safety Issue

 Anyone who's been on a plane lately can attest to the slow and steady demise of amenities.
 First, baggage fees.
 Then, no more snacks.
 Finally, the seats seem to get smaller and closer together.
-Well, there is some good news on the horizon for travellers.
+Well, there is some good news on the horizon for American travelers.

 According to The Guardian, a court ruled that the Federal Aviation Administration needs to look into shrinking seats as a safety issue.